jmiao24/personal_website/content/me.md

 ## Background
 Jiacheng Miao is a 1st year PhD student in Biomedical Data Science working with Prof. [Qiongshi Lu](http://qlu-lab.org/) at UW-Madison.
 His current research interests include statistical genetics especially robust inference on gene-environment interactions, social genomics, population genetics and causal inference.

-The ultimate goal of my research is to use statistics to gain new insights into the genetic structure of complex traits and diseases.
+The ultimate goal of his research is to use statistics to gain new insights into the genetic structure of complex traits and diseases.

 ## Education